fusionpbx/fusionpbx-docs/source/advanced/upgrade.rst

 **Update Freeswitch**

 | Use github to get the updated files. **You have to do this from an empty directory**.

+**Note:** Older versions of FusionPBX may use the `/usr/local` path instead of `/usr/share`

 ::

- cp -R /usr/local/freeswitch/scripts /usr/local/freeswitch/scripts-bak
+ cp -R /usr/share/freeswitch/scripts /usr/share/freeswitch/scripts-bak
- rm -Rf /usr/local/freeswitch/scripts/
+ rm -Rf /usr/share/freeswitch/scripts/
  cd /usr/src
  git clone https://github.com/fusionpbx/fusionpbx.git
- cp -R /var/www/fusionpbx/resources/install/scripts /usr/local/freeswitch
+ cp -R /usr/src/fusionpbx/app/switch/resources/scripts/ /usr/share/freeswitch
- chown -R www-data:www-data /usr/local/freeswitch/scripts
+ chown -R www-data:www-data /usr/share/freeswitch/scripts
- cp -R /usr/local/freeswitch/scripts-bak/resources/config.lua /usr/local/freeswitch/scripts/resources/config.lua

-(The last step above is not required if your config.lua file is being stored in a different location, such as the /etc/fusionpbx folder.)
+ # (The last step above is not required if your config.lua file is being stored in a different location, such as the /etc/fusionpbx folder.)
+ cp -R /usr/share/freeswitch/scripts-bak/resources/functions/config.lua /usr/share/freeswitch/scripts/resources/functions/config.lua

 | **Clean out this scripts directory**
 | An alternative is to remove the Lua scripts. **Only do this if you haven't customized any LUA scripts**

 ::

- cp -R /usr/local/freeswitch/scripts /usr/local/freeswitch/scripts-bak
+ cp -R /usr/share/freeswitch/scripts /usr/local/freeswitch/scripts-bak
- rm -rf /usr/local/freeswitch/scripts/*
+ rm -rf /usr/share/freeswitch/scripts/*

 | **Pull the most recent scripts down**